Pricing for defending Tribunal claims - unfair or wrongful dismissal

 Our pricing for defending claims for unfair or wrongful dismissal will depend on the nature and complexity of the case including the length and number of any hearings.

-Costs for defending Tribunal claims are charged on an hourly rate basis of £200 per hour (excluding VAT) for a solicitor with 18 years' experience.
+Costs for defending Tribunal claims are charged on an hourly rate basis of £200 per hour (excluding VAT) for a solicitor with 20 years' experience.
+VAT is charged at 20%.

 The likely total costs involved in defending claims for unfair or wrongful dismissal will range from: